netscaler/netscaler-k8s-ingress-controller/docs/how-to/secure-ingress.md

 Here are some use cases:

--  Require a valid Client Certificate before website content is displayed.
+-  Require a valid client certificate before website content is displayed.
 This restricts website content to only authorized machines and users.

--  Request a valid Client Certificate.
-If a valid Client Certificate is not provided, then prompt the user for multifactor authentication.
+-  Request a valid client certificate.
+If a valid client certificate is not provided, then prompt the user for multifactor authentication.

-Client Authentication can be set to Mandatory, or Optional.
+Client authentication can be set to mandatory, or optional.

--  If Mandatory, if the SSL Client does not transmit a valid Client Certificate, then the connection is dropped.
+-  When it is set as mandatory, if the SSL Client does not transmit a valid Client Certificate, then the connection is dropped.
 Valid means: signed/issued by a specific Certificate Authority, and not expired or revoked.
--  If Optional, then NetScaler requests the client certificate, but proceeds with the SSL transaction even if the client presents an invalid certificate or no certificate.
-This is useful for authentication scenarios (for example require two-factor authentication if a valid Client Certificate is not provided)
+-  When it is optional, then the Citrix ADC requests the client certificate, but proceeds with the SSL transaction even if the client presents an invalid certificate or no certificate.
+This configuration is useful for authentication scenarios (for example require two-factor authentication if a valid Client Certificate is not provided)

 Using the annotations for SSL profiles, you can enable client authentication on an SSL virtual server and set client authentication as **Mandatory**.

-The following is a sample annotation of SSL profile:
+The following is a sample annotation of the SSL profile:

     ingress.citrix.com/frontend-sslprofile: '{"clientauth":"ENABLED", "clientcert" : "Mandatory"}'

 >**Note:**
-> Make sure that you bind client-certificate to the SSL virtual server on the Ingress Citrix ADC.
+> Make sure that you bind the client-certificate to the SSL virtual server on the Ingress Citrix ADC.

 ## TLS session ticket extension